collerek/ormar/docs/fastapi.md

     Note that you can return a `Model` (or list of `Models`) directly - fastapi will jsonize it for you

 ## Test the application

+### Run fastapi

+If you want to run this script and play with fastapi swagger install uvicorn first

+`pip install uvicorn`

+And launch the fastapi.

+`uvicorn <filename_without_extension>:app --reload`

+Now you can navigate to your browser (by default fastapi address is `127.0.0.1:8000/docs`) and play with the api.

+!!!info
+    You can read more about running fastapi in [fastapi][fastapi] docs.

+### Test with pytest

 Here you have a sample test that will prove that everything works as intended.